 CVN screenshot of plaintiff attorney Arash Homampour delivering his closing argument

-The case is captioned Sheram Nadimyan, et al. v.
-City of Glendale, case number 19STCV29013, in Los Angeles County Superior Court.
+The case is captioned Nicole Salinas, et al. v.
+Fernando Galvis Ortiz, et al., case number BC569227 in Los Angeles County Superior Court.